Sigmoid colon: Nerve supply

 Pelvic splanchnic nerves are the primary source for parasympathetic innervation.
 Lumbar splanchnic nerves provide sympathetic innervation via the inferior mesenteric ganglion.

 Relations

 Behind the sigmoid colon are the external iliac vessels, ovary, obturator nerve, the left piriformis, and left sacral plexus of nerves.

 In front, it is separated from the bladder in the male, and the uterus in the female, by some coils of the small intestine.

 Clinical significance

 Diverticulosis often occurs in the sigmoid colon in association with increased intraluminal pressure and focal weakness in the colonic wall.
 It is a common cause of hematochezia.

 Volvulus occurs when a portion of the bowel twists around its mesentery, which can lead to obstruction and infarction.
 Volvulus in the elderly commonly occurs in the sigmoid colon, whereas in infants and children it is more likely to occur in the midgut.
 This may correct itself spontaneously or the rotation may continue until the blood supply of the gut is cut off completely.

+There are pioneering sonographic examinations to assess the sigmoid colon mesentery in living fetuses.